-⇒ An optional Small Animal Poster Contest will be held during the fair and is open to all small animal exhibitors.

-⇒ Judging will be held on Sunday and the posters will be displayed throughout the barn the entire week.

-⇒ Posters must be made solely for the contest and may not be the one made for any project.

-⇒ Posters must be brought to the small animal barn no later than 7:00 p.m.
+- An optional Small Animal Poster Contest will be held during the fair and is open to all small animal exhibitors. - Judging will be held on Sunday and the posters will be displayed throughout the barn the entire week. - ⇒ Posters must be made solely for the contest and may not be the one made for any project. - Posters must be brought to the small animal barn no later than 7:00 p.m.
 Saturday of check-in and picked up after 6:00 p.m. on Saturday (end of fair) or between 11 a.m. and 2 p.m.
-Sunday.

-⇒ Posters must include on the BACK: exhibitor's name, age, and club.
-Exhibitor's names will not be permitted on poster fronts.

-Posters will be divided into two classes: junior, ages 13 and younger, and senior, ages 14 and older.
-They will be judged on creativity, originality and

-Ribbons will be awarded to each exhibitor.
+Sunday. - Posters must include on the BACK: exhibitor's name, age, and club.
+Exhibitor's names will not be permitted on poster fronts. - Posters will be divided into two classes: junior, ages 13 and younger, and senior, ages 14 and older.
+They will be judged on creativity, originality and effort. - ⇒ Ribbons will be awarded to each exhibitor.

-Agri Pet Veterinary Services Baker Hardware
+Small Animal Trophy Donors 2025

+Brian Schomaker

+Drainage Inc.